 The Shocking Truth About Dogs and Garlic

 There is a lot of controversy surrounding dogs and garlic on the Internet.
 Many sources believe that garlic is toxic to dogs and it should never be used in dog food.
-But garlic has been used for centuries as a medicinal aid by humans – is it true that it’s bad canines?
+But garlic has been used for centuries as a medicinal aid by humans.
+It’s undeniable that garlic promotes good health.
+So is it really true that it’s bad canines?
 The answer may not seem all that cut and dry, but it’s becoming a lot clearer.
 This is thanks to the research efforts of experts that say that garlic is actually good for dogs.
+You read that right.
+New research is showing that garlic can actually be good for dogs despite it’s deadly reputation.
 Of course, you can’t just let your dog chew on a clove of garlic.
-It’s all about the amount you give your dog.
+Nope.
+That’s not what the experts are saying at all.
+It’s all about the amount of garlic that you give your dog.
 Read on to learn more about dogs and garlic, and how to make it a part of your pup’s healthy diet.

 Garlic has been used for centuries as a medicinal aid by humans – is it true that its bad for canines?